-- Construct new circular rearing tanks with river water supply - Reconstruct on-station volunteer ladder/trap, adult holding chambers, and spawning building - Reconfigured pollution abatement system
+- Upgrade spring water intake and water transmission pipeline. - Construct new circular rearing tanks with river water supply - Reconstruct on-station volunteer ladder/trap, adult holding chambers, and spawning building - Reconfigured pollution abatement system

 BACKGROUND

 The Klickitat River subbasin supports two species of Pacific salmon, Chinook (Oncorhynchus tshawytscha) and coho (Oncorhynchus kisutch), as well as steelhead (Oncorhynchus mykiss).
 These three species of anadromous fish are composed of six stocks: three Chinook (spring, early run fall [tule], late run fall [upriver bright]); two steelhead (summer, winter); and one late-run coho stock.
 Spring Chinook and summer steelhead are known to have existed historically in the watershed, and winter steelhead are presumed to have existed historically.
 Klickitat steelhead are part of the Mid-Columbia Evolutionarily Significant Unit (ESU), which has been listed as threatened under the Endangered Species Act.